 Equipped to Address the Complex Issues of Tomorrow

-The UNC-IDB SSFP is administered by the Institute for Defense and Business (IDB) in collaboration with the University of North Carolina (UNC) Partnership for National Security, Indiana University (IU), the Triangle Center on Terrorism and Homeland Security (TCTHS), and the Triangle Institute for Security Studies (TISS).
+The UNC-IDB SSFP is administered by the Institute for Defense and Business (IDB) in collaboration with the Univeristy of North Carolina at Chapel Hill's Peace, War and Defense Curriculum, the Triangle Center on Terrorism and Homeland Security (TCTHS), and the Triangle Institute for Security Studies (TISS).

-Upon graduation, the students will receive a joint certificate from the IDB and UNC, 1.5 graduate-level academic credit hours from Indiana University’s Kelley School of Business, and membership into the growing network of UNC-IDB Strategic Studies Fellows.
+Upon graduation, the students will receive a joint certificate from the IDB and UNC with graduate-level academic credit hours associated with it, and membership into the growing network of UNC-IDB Strategic Studies Fellows.

 “The ‘takeaways’ we each have now are not the end state for this course –those takeaways are seeds planted that will cultivate as we go forward in our careers.
 This course will continue to resonate with each of us throughout the rest of our time in the Army.” –U.S. Army Captain Candace Fisher, UNC-IDB SSFP Class of 2012